cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Added Middle, MD5 and MD5 as allowable hotkeys
 Added controller keys as hotkeys
-Single stepping now shows an indication if an condition jump will be taken
+Single stepping now shows an indication if an condition jump will be taken Added a watchlist to the debugger
+Added the 'align' assembler pseudo command (allocates memory so the next line is aligned on a block of the required size)

 lua: